-Beat the gloom this Blue Monday with the perfect antidote to the post-Christmas season: a trip to the idyllic Isle of Wight with Wightlink.
-While January 20th has been named the most depressing day of the year, research has shown that people are at their happiest when they have a trip coming up, so why not turn January into the happiest month of all?
+Beat the gloom this January with the perfect antidote to the post-Christmas blues: a trip to the idyllic Isle of Wight with Wightlink.
+While January 15th has been named the most depressing day of the year, you can change that by having a trip to look forward to – January could be the happiest month of all!
 Escape from everyday stresses by planning a trip to the Isle of Wight with Wightlink; there’s plenty to lift the spirits during the winter.

-You don’t even have to wait to reach the shore to enter the newly designated UNESCO Biosphere Reserve, which encompasses the entire Island.
+You don’t even have to wait to reach the shore to enter the designated UNESCO Biosphere Reserve, which encompasses the entire Island and the waters around it.
 The Isle of Wight is one of the most biologically diverse ecosystems in the UK, making it a unique location to break away and experience nature.

 To spot some of the Isle of Wight’s rarest wildlife, you can walk along the cliff tops from the heather-topped Headon Warren down to Freshwater Bay.
 There’s the opportunity to see Short Eared Owls and Dartford Warblers, or just watch the sunset over the water- both are sights that are sure to remedy even the bluest of days.

 Blow away the cobwebs with a spot of beachcombing.
 The windier weather and stormy seas mean that fossil hunting and glass foraging are better in the colder months.
 Compton and Brook beach in the west with Yaverland in the east are favourites for finds.

 January is a great time to give veganism a chance.
 Whether you’re curious to try new things, want to make a permanent change for the planet’s sake or are hoping to complete the 31-day Veganuary challenge, the Isle of Wight is a good place to start.